LukeLauterbach/Email-Scraper/README.md

 -o | Output filename (will default to the email domain name) -d | Add a delay between web requests
 -db | Debug Mode
---wait-for-network-idle | Wait up to 30 seconds for network activity to stop, then pause 3 seconds before parsing each page
+--wait-for-network-idle | Adds additional delays if the website being parsed is really slow to load.

 <p align="right">(<a href="#top">back to top</a>)</p>